huiwenzhang/ICRA2020-paper-list/README.md

 - Linear Time-Varying MPC for Nonprehensile Object Manipulation with a Nonholonomic Mobile Robot
 - A Mobile Manipulation System for One-Shot Teaching of Complex Tasks in Homes

-## Computer Vision for Transportation
-- 2D to 3D Line-Based Registration with Unknown Associations Via Mixed-Integer Programming
-- An Efficient Solution to the Relative Pose Estimation with a Common Direction
-- Task-Aware Novelty Detection for Visual-Based Deep Learning in Autonomous Systems
-- DirectShape: Direct Photometric Alignment of Shape Priors for Visual Vehicle Pose and Shape Estimation
-- RoadText-1K: Text Detection &amp; Recognition Dataset for Driving Videos
-- End-To-End Learning for Inter-Vehicle Distance and Relative Velocity Estimation in ADAS with a Monocular Camera

-## Haptics and Haptic Interfaces
-- Learning an Action-Conditional Model for Haptic Texture Generation
-- Just Noticeable Differences for Joint Torque Feedback During Static Poses
-- Design of a Parallel Haptic Device with Gravity Compensation by Using Its System Weight
-- Enhanced Haptic Sensations Using a Novel Electrostatic Vibration Actuator with Frequency Beating Phenomenon
-- Electromagnetic Haptic Feedback System for Use with a Graphical Display Using Flat Coils and Sensor Array
-- An Instrumented Master Tool Manipulator (MTM) for Force Feedback in the Da Vinci Surgical Robot

 ## Visual Tracking
 - Multi-Person Pose Tracking Using Sequential Monte Carlo with Probabilistic Neural Pose Predictor